jrief/django-formset/docs/source/single-form.rst

 Compared to the way the native Django form renderer works, we see a few differences here: The most obvious one is that input fields are not wrapped into their ``<form>``-element.
-Instead they refer to the form they belong to by ID using the attribute ``form="id_registerpersonform"``.
+Instead they refer to the form they belong to by ID using the attribute ``form="id_personform"``.
 This is so that forms can logically be nested into each other.
-Remember: It is invalid HTML to nest one ``<form>``-element into another one, but using that trick we can mimic that behviour.
+Remember that it is invalid HTML to nest one ``<form>``-element into another one, but using this trick we can mimic that behavior.

 Also note that each input field is wrapped into a ``<django-field-group>``-element.
-Even though this tag may look like another web component, it just is a non-visual HTML element.
+Even though this tag may look like another web component, it is just a non-visual HTML element.
 Its purpose is to group one or more input elements (in Django we name them widgets) belonging to one field together.
 Remember that in HTML radios and multiple checkboxes have more than one input element, but in Django they are considered as a single form field.